e2technologies/ViewCSS/README.md

 ### Overview

 ViewCSS is a CSS like plugin for iOS Applications.
 It provides a simple interface to define different attributes for UIView elements.
+It is intended to allow application developers/designers a simple interface to enable CSS reuse methodologies as well as overriding the values at run-time.  **It is NOT intended to replace auto layout, attributed text, NIBs, etc.**

-Here is an example below
+An example of use is shown below

 ```swift
 import UIKit